Srabutdotcom/enum/readme.md

 # JavaScript Enum Implementation

-A robust enumeration implementation for JavaScript/TypeScript that provides Java-style enums with additional features for TLS 1.3 protocol definitions.
+A robust enumeration implementation for JavaScript/TypeScript that provides Java-style enums with additional features for TLS 1.3 protocol definitions. @version 0.9.6

 ## Features